candaceyw/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+        • Responsive websites respond to the size of the browser at any given point.
+The browser doesn't matter, the site will respond accordingly.

+        • Adaptive websites adapt to the width of the browser at a specific points.
+Meaning it responds to specific widths of the browser/screen it was designed for.

+        • Responsive is smooth during resize and adaptive snaps as it resizes.

 2. Describe what it means to be mobile first vs desktop first.

+        Mobile first means the site was designed to fit mobile devices and then made to responsive to fit desktop later.
+        The opposite for desktop - designed for desktop first and then made responsive to fit mobile devices after.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+        The font-size: 62.5% sets the base of the fonts to be relatively 10px and allows the rem to adjust around the root html element.
+If the font size isn't defined then 1 rem will be provided by the browser.

 4. How would you describe preprocessing to someone new to CSS?

+        Preprocessing is a program that you run to help you generate CSS.
+It allows you to organize your code better to help it be more readable.
+You can set up variables and mixins that are reuseable to help you code more DRY.
+Overall makes CSS life easier!

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+        My favorite concept is mixins and variables.
+I like that I can set these and reuse them throughout.
+Makes it easier than remembering all my color hex codes.
+I just have to recall what I called them.

+        Nothing is really giving me trouble with these concepts.
+I found it made writing css easier and kept me way more organized while styling the pages.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.